4codeCrushers/mealMaster/README.md

-# MealMaster
+# mealMaster

-Web app to help with your nutritional needs.
+MealMaster is a web application to help with all your nutritional needs.

 ## Description

-The MealMaster web app aims to meet the nutritinal needs of someone living a healthy balanced lifestyle.
+The MealMaster web application aims to help users live a healthy, balanced lifestyle by assisting them in meeting their nutritional needs.

+As a User,
+I want to be able to identify the calories in ingredients and search for recipes, So that I can plan meals in advance and stick to my macro requirements.
-MealMaster allows the user to calculate and identify their nutritional goals through an interactive quiz.
+MealMaster allows the user to select a specific date on a calendar and then calculate and identify their nutritional goals for that day through an interactive quiz.

-With the aid of a Calendar, the user can track the goals for today and prepare for the days and weeks ahead.
-MealMaster allows the user to record nutritional information, giving feedback of the remaining nutrition values for the day.
+The user can then search for ingredients and recipes to prepare for the days and weeks ahead.
+MealMaster allows the user to record nutritional information, giving feedback on the remaining nutritional allowances for the day.

-Information is stored to the users browser storage, allowing the user to easily monitor progress on return.
+Information is stored in the user's browser storage, allowing them to easily monitor progress on return to the application.

 ## Screenshot